Last Updated on May 20, 2025 by alli

 To end

 As I mentioned previously, bullying is a learned behaviour.
-I therefore strongly believe that if every parent started early (by pre-school age) and dedicated their time to raising a resilient child that has empathy for others, we would be playing our part in reducing bullying in our schools.
+I therefore strongly believe that if every parent started early and dedicated their time to raising a confident, and resilient child that has empathy for others, we would be playing our part in reducing bullying in our schools.

 “Each one of us can make a difference.
 Together we can make a change.”